 Farm tours for current students, prospective students, alumni, and/or faculty

 Break-out sessions about the food system and different growth methods (industrial, organic, hydroponic, aeroponic).

 Dining service sessions on cooking with fresh produce.

 6. Promote health, wellness, and nutrition

 Needless to say, encouraging the consumption of fresh vegetables is a great way to promote campus wellness.
-The Leafy Green Machine is able to elevate the salad bar to one of your campus' most unique features.
+The Greenery is able to elevate the salad bar to one of your campus' most unique features.
 Here are just three ways to get the student body excited about their greens:

 Pique curiosity and promote healthy eating with exotic crops like tatsoi, mizuna, and radicchio.
 See all of the produce you can grow in our crop guide!

 Place signage around the cafeteria to explain where and how your hydroponic produce is being grown.

 Create learning opportunities around your crops with nutrition seminars to teach students how the Greenery’s produce fits into a healthy and holistic lifestyle.

 7. Be an advocate for innovative technology and inspire future leaders